Malivil/TTT-Randomat-20/README.md

 _randomat_paranoid_volume_ - Default: 125 - The volume the sound should play at.\
 _randomat_paranoid_blocklist_ - Default: weapon_pulserif,weapon_ttt_dislocator,tfa_jetgun - The comma-separated list of weapon IDs to not use for sounds.
 For example: "weapon_pulserif,weapon_ttt_dislocator".

+## praW emiT (aka Reverse Time Warp)
+Causes everything (movement, firing speed, timers, etc.) to run a configurable amount slower than normal and intensifies on a configurable interval
+\
+\
+**ConVars**
+\
+_ttt_randomat_reversetimewarp_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_reversetimewarp_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_reversetimewarp_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_randomat_reversetimewarp_scale_ - Default: 15 - The percentage the speed should decrease.
+Treated as an subtractive decrease on multiple uses (e.g. 1.0 -> 0.85 -> 0.7 (0.85 - 0.15) rather than 1.0 -> 0.85 -> 0.1275 (0.85 - 0.85x0.15).\
+_randomat_reversetimewarp_scale_min_ - Default: 0.15 - The minimum scale the speed should decrease to.\
+_randomat_reversetimewarp_timer_ - Default: 15 - How often (in seconds) the speed will be decreased.

 ## Prop Hunt
 Converts all Jester/Swapper and innocent team members to the Innocent role, strip their weapons, and gives them a Prop Disguiser.
 Converts all monster and traitor team members to the Traitor role.
 \